-Paid leave may be appropriate when circumstances require an investigation and it does not appear practical, desirable or in the best interests of the College or of the employee for the employee to remain in their position during that investigation.
+Paid leave may be appropriate when circumstances require an investigation and it does not appear practical, desirable or in the best interests of the University or of the employee for the employee to remain in their position during that investigation.
 An investigative leave is not itself a disciplinary measure—therefore, no adverse job action results.

 G. Fact Finder: